-- (a) The [Governor] [Attorney General] [designated state agency] shall adopt default procedural rules for use by agencies.
-The default rules must provide for the procedural functions and duties of as many agencies as is practicable. - (b) Except as otherwise provided in subsection (c), an agency must use the default procedural rules published under subsection (a). - (c) An agency may adopt a rule of procedure that differs from the default procedural rules adopted under subsection (a) by adopting a rule that states with particularity the need and reasons for the variation from the default procedural rules.]
+- (a) The [governor] [attorney general] [designated state agency] shall adopt default procedural rules for use by agencies.
+The default rules must provide for the procedural functions and duties of as many agencies as is practicable. - (b) Except as otherwise provided in subsection (c), an agency shall use the default procedural rules published under subsection (a). - (c) An agency may adopt a rule of procedure that differs from the default procedural rules adopted under subsection (a) by adopting a rule that states with particularity the need and reasons for the variation from the default procedural rules.]

-1 This Section is based on Section 2-105 of the 1981 MSAPA.
-See also the provisions of 2 the California Administrative Procedure Act, California Government Code Section 11420.20 3 (adoption of model alternative dispute resolution regulations by California Office of 4 Administrative Hearings.)
+This Section is based on Section 2-105 of the 1981 MSAPA.
+See also the provisions of the California Administrative Procedure Act, California Government Code Section 11420.20 (adoption of model alternative dispute resolution regulations by California Office of Administrative Hearings.)
 One purpose of this provision is to provide agencies with a set of procedural rules.
 This is especially important for smaller agencies.
-Another purpose of this 5 6 section is to create as uniform a set of procedures for all agencies as is realistic, but to preserve 7 the power of agencies to deviate from the common model where necessary because the use of the 8 model rules is demonstrated to be impractical for that particular agency.
-This section requires all 9 agencies to use the model rules as the basis for the rules that they are required to adopt under 10 Section 202.
+Another purpose of this section is to create as uniform a set of procedures for all agencies as is realistic, but to preserve the power of agencies to deviate from the common model where necessary because the use of the model rules is demonstrated to be impractical for that particular agency.
+This section requires all agencies to use the model rules as the basis for the rules that they are required to adopt under Section 202.
 An agency may deviate from the model rules only for impracticability.